Jiantastic/jiantastic.github.io/_posts/2016-01-26-just-5-topics.md

 I am getting back into blogging after a hiatus of 6 years.
+My old gaming blog, [BioFission](http://biofission.blogspot.co.uk/) is amazingly still alive on Blogspot!
 For 2016, I plan to write 5 blog posts on topics that I have thought a lot about over the years.
 The ideas outlined here have significantly shaped my worldview and form the underlying motivation behind my every single action.
 I hope that you will enjoy it.

 ## 1. Evolution, human behavioral patterns and the next step in natural selection

 * Evolution has its basis in natural selection, here is a classic example.
 Zebras are trying to outrun a lion, but zebras aren't faster than lions are they?
 Well, they don't have to be faster than lions to survive. **All they have to do is to be faster than the slowest zebra.**